Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Conclusion

 In this work we have presented analytical and numerical results on the dynamics of a model for hippocampal place cells.
-Under certain conditions of noise and load, the model exhibits an activity that is spatially localized in one of the stored environments (clump phase) \cite{Monasson13}.
+Under certain conditions of noise and load, the activity is spatially localized in one of the stored environments (clump phase) \cite{Monasson13}.
 Here, we have focused on the motion of such a clump across space within one environment, under the influence of neural noise and of quenched disorder due to the other maps contributing to the couplings.
 In other words, we have studied the dynamics of an attractor neural network storing spatial maps within one of its attractors, with or without external input.

 We have first addressed the issue of the macroscopic description of the clump.
 At equilibrium, the clump shape is described by the average density profile $\rho(x)$.
 Here we have analytically shown, in the single-environment case, that a macroscopic description of its dynamical evolution within one map was also possible.
 More precisely the microscopic dynamics of the individual neurons produces an emergent, collective macroscopic motion of diffusion for the clump.
-The clump therefore acquires the status of a quasi-particle, with very weak fluctuations (for large size $N$) in shape, while moving in space.
+The clump therefore acquires the status of a quasi-particle, with very weak fluctuations (for large sizes $N$) of shape, while moving in space.
 It is legitimate to say that the position of the center of the clump plays the role of a collective coordinate for the neural configurations.
 In their model of the hippocampus, Samsonovich \& McNaughton \cite{Samsonovich97} had already described the evolution of the clump by a collective coordinate that emerged from the microscopic dynamics in simulations, but the equivalence between both levels of description was not formally justified.
 Here, we have analytically demonstrated its soundness.
+We have, in addition, obtained an exact expression for the diffusion coefficient of the clump and its effective mobility as a function of the detailed dynamical rates of the single neurons used in the Monte Carlo simulations.